 With cyber threats everywhere, it’s not enough to protect just your devices.
 You also have to protect your entire network with a firewall, which scans for potential invasions.
 Fortunately, many antivirus programs include firewalls, and after testing many of them, we’ve rounded up the best options below.
 Let’s get started so we can improve your network security.

 We signed up for Kaspersky’s Internet Security package to access the two-way firewall, and we were nothing if not impressed.
 Aside from blocking threats to our operating system by monitoring our network connections, the Kaspersky antivirus software also blocked malware, spyware, ransomware, adware, phishing attempts, and viruses.
 That’s more than enough protection for Windows, macOS, and Android devices as well as the network they’re connected to.

 Antivirus Premium plan for Windows includes defense against network attacks

-Firewall only included in the Internet Security and Total Security packages
+Firewall only included in the Plus and Premium packages

 Contracts start at one year